alagonterie/presence_tracker/README.md

 - `end_hour` - (number) This sets the end hour in 24h format.
 This serves as the cut-off for the tracker.
 For example, setting it to `17` means the tracker will stop at `5PM`.

-- `tracked_user_emails`: (array of strings) This is a list of email addresses for the users you want to track.
+- `tracked_user_emails` - (array of strings) This is a list of email addresses for the users you want to track.
 An example can
   be: ` ["user1@example.com", "user2@example.com", "user3@example.com"]`.

+- `report_days` - (number) This controls the span of time considered when running `generate_report.py`.
+For example, setting it to `365` results in a report of the last 365 days of tracking activity.

 Example `params.json`: